ccao-data/data-architecture/dbt/models/default/docs.md

 # vw_pin_value

 {% docs view_vw_pin_value %}
-Assessed values by PIN and year, for each assessment stage.
+Assessed and market values by PIN and year, for each assessment stage.

 The assessment stages are: